 Since Mac OS X 10.13 is the latest offering from Apple, chances are it might not support every third-party app out there.
 For instance, if iTunes is not working, then you can resolve it by updating it.
 Launch iTunes and click on the "Check for Updates" button to update it to the latest version.
 Additionally, you might need to clear the system cache to load new apps beforehand.
 After clearing the cache data, you would be able to resolve this problem.

 After every update, chances are that your system can become slow initially.
 Give it a while or simply restart it to fix this.
 You can go to the Activity Monitor to further diagnose this problem.
 Additionally, by clearing your system's cache you would be able to speed your Mac's processing.
 If there is not enough free space on your system, then it can also tamper with its speed.
 You can also go to Mac's Disk Utility and try to work on its processing speed as well.

 We hope that after following these thoughtful suggestions, you would be able to resolve various problems and issues that might occur after updating your Mac to High Sierra.
 Since the public version is not out yet, High Sierra beta might cause some unwanted issues on your device.
 Nevertheless, after following this guide, you would be able to resolve them in no time.
 If you also have some tips and tricks to solve problems related to Mac OS X 10.13, feel free to let us know about it in the comments below.

 Sometimes the improper operation of updating your Mac to Mac OS X 10.13 high sierra will cause data lost from your Mac.
-Also, make sure you havd backup your all data and files safety and completely.
+Also, make sure you have backup all data and files safely and completely.
 Or you will need a data recovery program to help you retrieve your data back.
-Recoverit Data Recovery is a effective and 100% safe data recovery software supports to recover data from any storage devices.
+Recoverit Data Recovery is an effective and 100% safe data recovery software supports to recover data from any storage devices.